Iowa Continuing Education COURSE

 Land Installment Contracts

-Not everyone can qualify for a mortgage loan.
-Seller financing in the form of a land installment contract—which may also be called a land contract, installment contract, or contract for deed—provides an alternative to traditional third-party lending.
+Not everyone can qualify for a mortgage.
+Seller financing in the form of a land installment contract—aka land contract, installment contract, or contract for deed—provides an alternative to traditional financing.

 Land contracts can carve a path to homeownership for buyers who may otherwise not qualify for traditional third-party financing.
-We’ll help you pinpoint how best to serve your clients should they choose to pursue this financing option.
+This course will help you pinpoint how best to serve your clients should they choose to pursue this financing option.